wellsaid-labs/tts-evaluation/docs/TRAIN_MODEL_GCP.md

    gcloud compute ssh --zone=$VM_ZONE $VM_NAME
    ```

    Continue to run this command until it succeeds.
+It may take up to a few minutes for the instance to be available.

 ### On the instance